 A script may be invoked as a REST Web Service returning data in XML, RDF, JSON, or plain text.
 REST (Representational State Transfer) is an architectural style that allows services to be exposed and consumed over the Web using only a simple URL.

 SPARQLMotion includes a wealth of modules.
 The most recent library of modules can be found in TopBraid Composer help under Reference topic.
 In addition to SPARQLMotion-specific modules, any SPIN function can be used as a module in a script.

 SPARQLMotion is extensible.
 Where necessary, existing pre-built modules can be subclassed to create a new customized module.
 Furthermore, Java programmers can create completely new SPARQLMotion modules.

-After you develop your SPARQLMotion scripts, they can be deployed to any of TopBraid server products such as TopBraid Live, TopBraid EVN and TopBraid Insight.
+After you develop your SPARQLMotion scripts, they can be deployed to any of TopBraid server products such as TopBraid Live and TopBraid EVN.
 All services deployed on the server can be seen using TopBrad Server Administration -> Available Web Services page.

 With SPARQLMotion and REST services, companies can easily expose their data and content for use and re-use by the current and future applications.

 This 5-minute video demonstrates how to create a SPARQLMotion script with TopBraid Composer Maestro Edition.
 The script imports a news feed and then converts the resulting RDF triples into a spreadsheet file.

 Note changes since the recording: To create a script, you no longer need to start with an empty file and add imports.
 Instead, simply select New -> RDF/SPARQLMotion file from the menu.
 All imports are added automatically.